 Solid wood is a popular choice for those looking to create a traditional theme of elegance in their space.
 Paragon offers over a dozen different wood species both domestic and exotic to make it easy for you to find the ideal wood to suit your theme.
 It’s worth to take the time to look at our various wood species just so you can better understand what the specific benefits of each are.
 For example, three of our species are appropriate for exterior purposes, so if you want an exterior stair with wood elements, one of these three is what you need.

 Primed steel is the most popular choice, partly because it offers a contemporary look perfect for urban spaces with a minimalist aesthetic.
 Besides simplicity of looks, another advantage of primed steel is that you can either have us powder coat it for a maintenance-free finish or paint it yourself to get the exact color you desire.
 While standard black and white are common colors because they both go with almost anything, you can also go with a more custom color to really show your quirky personality.

-Galvanized steel is a great choice for those that need a hearty outdoor spiral staircase solution.
+Galvanized steel is a great choice for those that need a hearty outdoor spiral stair solution.
 The galvanization process armors the stair to ensure it will last for a lifetime.
 The rugged, industrial look of a galvanized stair also makes it a popular choice for seaside settings or settings looking to achieve an industrial look combined with bare brick, exposed vents, and other trendy urban designs right now.